asafdav/ng-s3upload/README.md

-ng-s3upload - Upload to S3 using AngularJ
+ng-s3upload - Upload to S3 using AngularJS
 ===========

 An AngularJS directive that allows you to simply upload files directly to AWS S3.